 Click the gear icon at the bottom right will bring you to the advanced settings menu.

-I normally just leave it at Normal (default), works most of the times.
+I normally set this 2-3 ticks to the left of Normal (default), it works well most of the times for cinematic videos.
+For freestyle videos I even set this to Low.
 If you increase it to High, it will crop more of the image and reduces the field of view.

 If you need wider perspective, you can reduce smoothness.

-By enabling Lock Horizon will keep everything level, and your video will always appeared horizontal to the horizon.
+By enabling Lock Horizon will always keep video level to the horizon.

 A little demo showing the differences with Lock Horizon Turn on and off.